Know, Name and Assess your Plastics

 Partners, advisory committee and focus group

-The Advisory Committee oversees the set-up and progress of the project.
-The members are Suzan de Groot (RCE), Griet Kockelkoren (KIK), Claudia Kramer (S.M.A.K.) (replaced by Francis Berry (S.M.A.K.)), Ruth Goris (Design Museum Gent), Annelies De Mey (Design Museum Gent), Hannah Hendrickx (Design Museum Gent) and Eline van der Velde (project staffer Design Museum Gent-S.M.A.K.).
+The Advisory Committee oversaw the set-up and progress of the project.
+The members were Suzan de Groot (RCE), Griet Kockelkoren (KIK-IRPA), Frances Berry (S.M.A.K.), Ruth Goris (Design Museum Gent), Annelies De Mey (Design Museum Gent), Hannah Hendrickx (Design Museum Gent) and Eline van der Velde (project staffer Design Museum Gent-S.M.A.K.).

 The focus group comprised Flemish and Belgian players, that preserve a substantial collection of plastics and have an in-house restorer.
 The members were Griet Kockelkoren (KIK-IRPA), Wim Fremout (KIK-IRPA), Annelies De Mey (Design Museum Gent), Hannah Hendrickx (Design Museum Gent), Eline van der Velde (projectmedewerker Design Museum Gent-S.M.A.K.), Ruth Goris (Design Museum Gent), Frances Berry (S.M.A.K.), Iris Paschalidis (S.M.A.K.), Rebecca Heremans (S.M.A.K.), Christine Lambrechts (M HKA), Ann Deckers (FOMU), Sofie Meuwes (FOMU), Barbara De Jong (Mu.Zee), Pieter Neirinckx (Industriemuseum/Huis van Alijn), Kim Verkens (MoMu), Lie Cauwelier (Eperon d'Or) and Design Museum Brussels.